johnascott1/Project1Final/grades/Lab 7 Questions.md

 Resolved tickets should go into one file, per day.
 This file should have today’s date in the filename and be in the format of `resolved_tickets_February_20_2014.txt`.
 If you run the program twice on one day, make sure you don't overwrite existing tickets in that day's file.

-Use a method with this name, and arguments,
+Use a static method with this name, and arguments,

 ```
     /* Write the list of tickets to the file with the name provided.